ggkim0614/ggkim0614/README.md

-# ✌️ I'm a Digital Product Designer
+# ✌️ Digital Product Designer
 ### currently an IXD undergraduate at [@ArtCenter](https://www.artcenter.edu/)

 <h3>🛠️ I can work with...</h3>